IlhanDuale/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-To install the project, run the command npm install
+To install the project, run the command: npm install

 ## Usage
-To use the project run the following command line node index.js
+To use the project run the following command line: node index.js

 ## License
 This project is licensed under the MIT License.